kadena-community/kadena.js/packages/apps/docs/src/docs/kadena/wallets/kadena-spirekey/index.md

     - `id`: `string` (optional) - The WebAuthn Credential ID.
 Omitted when `type=ED25519`
   - `accountName`: `string` - the c-account of the user
-  - `name`: `string` - Alias the user provided when creating the account in Kadena SpireKey
+  - `alias`: `string` - Alias the user provided when creating the account in Kadena SpireKey
   - `pendingTxIds`: `Array<string>` - List of transaction Request Keys.
 One of:
     - Account Creation Transaction id: the account is being minted, and the dapp